-Figure 2 – Star Reading – Instructional Planning Report
+Figure 2 – Star Reading – Instructional Planning Report (click to enlarge)

 For example, ‘Isabella’ is in Year 6, and because all her metrics place her as below the NRSS 100 benchmark, she is ‘On Watch’.
 The Scale Score generates performance indicators for Year 6 SATs.
 Isabella’s score of 503 puts her just below the benchmark of 510, which indicates a 50% chance of attaining the expected standard, in this case, for reading.